-We see the human tragedies mostly through the travails of Trumbo and his family, as they tire of his crusading, and his friends (most of whom were not as rich as him), as they also tire of his crusading.
+We see the human tragedies mostly through the travails of Trumbo and his family and friends (most of whom were not as rich as him), as they all tire of his crusading.
 We feel the weight of it all, but we also feel it lift; as by hook and by crook, the blacklist is eventually broken under the weight of its own lunacy.

 The details are in the movie.
 They are fascinating, thrilling, and enlightening, even if condensed here to form the third act, which probably wraps things up a bit too fast.

-As an episode in American history, the era of McCarthyism was much more widespread than the Hollywood Blacklist.
+As an episode in American history, McCarthyism – named after Republican U.S. Senator Joseph McCarthy from Wisconsin – was much more widespread than the Hollywood Blacklist.
 It was devastating to numerous individual Americans and their families from all walks of life.